-White has been with the Dallas Stars organization since 2005, most recently serving as a professional scout and director of minor league operations.
+Scott White was hired as the first general manager of the Texas Stars Hockey Club of the AHL on November 19, 2008.
+He was instrumental in building the Texas Stars 2009-10 inaugural season team, which made a run to the 2010 Calder Cup Finals.
+On May 31, 2013, White was promoted to director of hockey operations, while retaining his role as the Texas Stars general manager.
+A member of the Dallas Stars organization since 2005, White previously served as a professional scout and director of minor league operations.
 He headed up the hockey department for the Iowa Stars, Dallas’ then-primary affiliate, for three seasons, and prior to joining the Stars organization, served as head coach of the Columbia Inferno of the ECHL for four seasons.
 White guided Columbia to a Kelly Cup Finals appearance in 2003 and the Inferno made the playoffs every year with him at the helm.
 He finished with a 165-87-36 record (.635) over four seasons with the Inferno.

 In Columbia, he was responsible for all the club’s hockey operation activities, including recruiting, scouting, trades and roster moves.
 White worked as an assistant coach with the Greensboro Monarchs (ECHL) for a season and a half, and was an assistant coach at his alma mater, Michigan Tech University, from 1994-1999.

-Willie Desjardins was named the third head coach in Texas Stars history on June 13, 2012.
-He enters his first AHL season in 2012-13.
-Dejardins, 55, spent the last two seasons as associate coach for the Dallas Stars, including one season with former Texas Stars head coach Glen Gulutzan.
-Desjardins served as head coach of the Medicine Hat Tigers (WHL) for eight seasons and also served as general manager of the club from 2005-2010.
-He won the WHL Championship with Medicine Hat in 2004 and 2007.
-Desjardins coached the Tigers at the Memorial Cup Tournament in those two seasons and was runner-up at the 2007 Tournament.
-During his time with Medicine Hat, Desjardins posted a collective 333-182-61 regular season record and a 65-43 record in the playoffs, reaching the postseason in all eight years.
-He was awarded the Dunc McCallum Memorial trophy as WHL Coach of the Year for the 2005-06 season.
+Before he stepped behind the Texas Stars bench, Desjardins, 56, spent two seasons in the National Hockey League as associate coach for the Dallas Stars, including one season (2011-12) with former Texas Stars head coach Glen Gulutzan.
+Prior to joining the Stars organization, he served as head coach of the Medicine Hat Tigers of the Western Hockey League for eight seasons (2002-2010) and also served as the club’s general manager from 2005-2010.
+In 576 career regular season games behind the bench for Medicine Hat Desjardins amassed a record of 333-182-31-30, a 0.632 winning percentage.
+In his first season he ended a five-year playoff drought and his squads reached the post season in all eight years of his reign.
+Desjardins led the Tigers to the WHL Championship in 2004 and 2007 and posted a career playoff record of 65-43, a 0.601 winning percentage.
+He took the Tigers to the Memorial Cup Tournament in those two championship seasons and was runner-up at the 2007 Tournament.
+Desjardins was awarded the Dunc McCallum Memorial trophy as WHL Coach of the Year for the 2005-06 season.

-Desjardins and his wife Rhonda have three children - sons Brayden and Jayce, and daughter Sheehan.
+Desjardins and his wife Rhonda have three children, sons Brayden and Jayce and daughter Sheehan.

 Lidster and his wife Joanne have three children, Ryan, Brianna and Colin.